-Kiev (Ukraine) and Belgrade (Serbia) are two of our favourite capital cities.
-After several visits to Kiev, we finally got around to writing about our favourite things to do in this fascinating city.
+Kyiv (Ukraine) and Belgrade (Serbia) are two of our favourite capital cities.
+After several visits to Kyiv, we finally got around to writing about our favourite things to do in this fascinating city.
 We’ve also given our ‘Things to do in Belgrade’ post a huge update, so do check out those posts if you’re planning a trip to either city.

 Mark is continuing to upload images to Architectonics, so if Soviet-era monuments, socialist architecture, and brutalist buildings are your thing, be sure to check out this page.

 Street art is Kirsty’s domain and we have a new post featuring street art in Tbilisi.
 Other popular posts include Street Art in Kyiv, and Ipoh (Malaysia).
 Our posts highlighting Taiwan’s prolific street art, especially the ones about Kaohsiung and Taipei, were also well-received.